 Dwarkesh Patel 1:09:33

-they've been going before yeah yeah everybody wants to be a first man but nobody wants to go on a diet yeah but but you've mentioned this line before but there's a line from how Asia works where they're talking about the reparations that Korea got after World War Two from Japan and how they're using that to build up their industrial capacity and there's like a line from one of the line managers or in the factory he goes listen you guys had to work like 14 hours a day seven days a week and the reason is this money is blood money it's our blood it's like this money was like gotten from like ripping your mother and killing your father and if you can't use that money to like rebuild our country like what good are you you might as well just kill yourself right yeah but yes yeah and based but there's and then you read about lean production I was reading about lean production when I was before I interviewed Austin Vernon and in all these books they're talking about how America's America was never able to replicate the productivity of Japanese lean production and it's just because you're talking about Americans who have you know like trying to save up their pensions and working eight hours a day and have hour-long lunches and you just have these hardcore Japanese who they just got it like World War Two and they barely survived and you know like it just like the thymus is completely different you just can't
+You've mentioned this line before but there's a line from How Asia Works where they're talking about the reparations that Korea got after World War Two from Japan and how they're using that to build up their industrial capacity and there's a line from one of the line managers in the factory who goes, “Listen you guys have to work 14 hours a day, seven days a week and the reason is this money is blood money.
+It's our blood.
+This money was gotten from ripping your mother and killing your father and if you can't use that money to rebuild our country, what good are you?
+You might as well just kill yourself.”

 Byrne Hobart 1:10:55

-replicate that in America yeah yeah there's a there's this book called the reckoning about the US our industry and how it dealt with the rise of Japanese exports in the 70s and 80s and when it's talking about the post-war recovery in Japan there's this bit where I think I think the character they're following works for a bank and he in the bank's office in some city in Japan he likes to work in the room where there's a fire because there's like a fire with this big pot of stew and the stew is the food that the employees will eat at the bank as part of their benefits package and that's the only room in the bank that is you know warm enough that you can actually work and that's just like that is a level of material austerity that is inconceivable to me and I can't you know I don't know anyone who grew up in such poor circumstances I can't imagine it and then it did not take very long at all for the country to significantly recover from that and yeah you know there are countries that also had this massive catch-up growth where they went from very poor subsistence level or even below that in some cases to actually being middle income or even you know fairly rich countries.
+There's this book called the reckoning about the US and how it dealt with the rise of Japanese exports in the 70s and 80s.
+When it's talking about the post-war recovery in Japan there's this bit where the character they're following works for a bank.
+And in the bank's office in some city in Japan, there’s a room with a fire and a big pot of stew and the stew is the food that the employees will eat at the bank as part of their benefits package.
+He likes to work in the room where there's a fire because that's the only room in the bank that is warm enough that you can actually work.

 Dwarkesh Patel 1:12:10